In Québec, referendums are consultative in nature. Since1978, they have been governed by the Referendum Act.

 To consult the DGEQ's report >>

-Also, to learn more about referendums held in Quebec and Canada, please refer to the 3rd edition of the following electoral study: Instruments of direct democracy in Canada and Québec.
+Also, to learn more about referendums held in Québec and Canada, please refer to the 3rd edition of the following electoral study: Instruments of Direct Democracy in Canada and Québec.